tomvalk/RemoteGUI-Releases/README.md

 - Use http://www.cydiaimpactor.com/ ;)
 - Use xCode to sign it with your own certificat (https://www.ketzler.de/2011/01/resign-an-iphone-app-insert-new-bundle-id-and-send-to-xcode-organizer-for-upload/)
 #### UWP (Universal Windows Platform)
-- Attention: The UWP app is under development and the focus is on iOS and Android.
+- The UWP app is under development and the focus is on iOS and Android.
 - Therefore, it is possible that some functions and UI elements do not work correctly or are not displayed.
-- Unzip MobileGUI.UWP_0.7.0.zip and open Install.ps1 with PowerShell and follow the instructions
+- Unzip MobileGUI.UWP*.zip, open Install.ps1 with PowerShell and follow the instructions

 ### Changelog
 ```
+0.8.0
+    - Added working UWP

 0.7.0
     - Added Settings